-I am a doctoral researcher in the Probabilistic Machine Learning group at Aalto University supervised by Aki Vehtari and Antti Oulasvirta.
+I am a research scientist at the Natural Resources Institute Finland (Luke) working with Mari Myllymäki on Bayesian approaches for quantifying forest structure and assessing biodiversity.
+I am also a doctoral researcher in the Probabilistic Machine Learning and Bayesian workflow groups at Aalto University supervised by Aki Vehtari and Antti Oulasvirta.

 My research interests lie in Bayesian data analysis, modelling workflows, iteration in model building and metastatistics.
 I am interested in interdisciplinary perspectives on Bayesian workflows and building bridges between method development and applied research.

-On this website, you will find information about my research projects as well as case studies and a blog with occasional random musings.
+On this website, you will find information about my research projects as well as case studies and a blog (under construction) with occasional random musings.
 Please feel free to contact me if you have any questions or would like to discuss potential projects.
+I am also open to review papers relating to any of the topics discussed above.

 Before my current position, I completed my MSc in Statistics at Humboldt University Berlin with a thesis project on hyperprior sensitivity of wrapped Gaussian processes including an application to wind data, supervised by Nadja Klein and Thomas Kneib.
 During my studies, I also worked as a research assistant in the group of Andreas Brandmaier in the project “Formal Methods in Lifespan Psychology” at Max Planck Institute for Human Development in Berlin.
 Before, I earned my BSc degree in Economics with a focus on Empirical Economics and a minor in Sociology from University Potsdam where I wrote my Bachelor thesis under the supervision of Marco Caliendo.